littleblack0910/Signal-Hill-Body-Cam-App/README.md

 2.)
 Then, activate your conda environment by first typing `conda activate py310`.
 Then download this additional package after all previous dependencies are installed with `mamba install -c conda-forge mayavi`.

 3.)
 For Imagebind, you will need to download that from github here: https://github.com/facebookresearch/ImageBind and unzip it within this directory.
-Then once activated type `cd ImageBind` and `python -m pip install -e .`.
+Then in your conda env type `cd ImageBind` and `python -m pip install -e .`.
 Information on the pros and cons of toggling Imagebind can be found in `About the Application` section.

 4.)
 Then you need to install Pytorch, and it is recommended to install it with CUDA by typing the following `pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu117` as this is a  compatible Pytorch version with CUDA.